-In order not to sharpen noise, regions can be separated by selecting the indexes that contains details and those that contains flat area.
-An example is shown in Figure 4.
+Sharpening filter is commonly used to enhance the edges of image/video.
+In order not to sharpen noise, regions can be separated by selecting the classification indexes that contains details and those that contains flat area.
+An example is shown in Figure 6.
 The regions with details can be applied with sharpening filter and the regions with flat area can be applied with smoothening filter.